 The average daily jail population in the Larimer County Jail in 1987 was 130 inmates.
-The average daily population moved within a narrow range until 1992 when the population was 156.
-The population rose for a few years and reached a plateau until 1999 and has steadily risen until 2003 showing an increase of over 270% from 1987 to 2003.
-In 2003 criminal justice consultants predicted that if nothing changed in the criminal justice processes, the Larimer County Jail would need 683 beds in 2011.
+The average daily population moved within a narrow range until 1990 when the population reached 160.
+The population steadily increased over the next 15 years, reaching its peak in 2005 at 513 inmates.
+In 2003 criminal justice consultants predicted that if criminal justice processes did not change, the Larimer County Jail would need 683 beds in 2011.

 Several changes were implemented to reverse the trend.
 These changes were the result of a collaborative effort across the criminal justice system (via the Criminal Justice Advisory Committee) and included: 1) administrative changes in the courts, 2) expansion of pretrial services, 3) expansion of alternative sentencing options, 4) mental health treatment, and 5) development of specialty courts.